vacp2p/rfc/specs/waku/v2/waku-v2.md

 **Economic Spam resistant**: We aim to enable an incentivized spam protection technique at the `WakuRelay` by using rate limiting nullifiers.
 More details on this can be found in [Waku RLN Relay](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-rln-relay.md).
 In this advanced method, peers are limited to a certain rate of messaging per epoch and an immediate financial penalty is enforced for spammers who break this rate.

 **Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial node exhausts another node's service capacity (e.g., by making a large number of requests) and makes it unavailable to the rest of the system.
-DoS attack is to be mitigated through accounting model as described in [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
+DoS attack is to be mitigated through the accounting model as described in [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
 In a nutshell, peers have to pay for the service they obtain from each other.
 In addition to incentivizing the service provider, accounting also makes DoS attacks costly for malicious peers.
-Accounting model can be used in `WakuStore` and `WakuFilter` to protect against DoS attacks.
+The accounting model can be used in `WakuStore` and `WakuFilter` to protect against DoS attacks.

 # Changelog